+Casting and dates of production for Dinner With Friends and The Real Thing have not been announced.
 As previously reported, Bad Jews, Joshua Harmon's popular comedy that appeared in an extended run in the 62-seat Black Box Theatre in the Roundabout Underground series in fall 2012, will move upstairs this fall, to the larger Laura Pels Theatre with its original cast.
-Daniel Aukin (4000 miles) directs the comedy.
+Daniel Aukin ( 4000 miles) directs the comedy.
 Click here to read more about Bad Jews.

 For more information, visit roundabouttheatre.org.